gradzio/angular-exercice-2/README.md

 - You shouldn't store **derived state**.
 This is error prone because when your data change, you will have to change it at multiple places => you should have only one place of truth with that data, and every transformation should be done in a **selector**.

-- Inside a component, you shouldn't transform a selector (using map operator), or you shouldn't have to call a selector from a fonction in your view.
+- Inside a component, you shouldn't transform a selector (using map operator), or you shouldn't have to call a selector from a function in your view.
 The useful data for a component should be done in a **selector**.

 ## Statement